Skip to main content

 Christine

-has a lifelong connection to working in clay.
+has a long connection to working in clay.
 As a teenager, she made clay animal models and figurines for a local pottery in Lostwithiel, Cornwall, UK.
-After emigrating to Canada, she studied in the Jewellery + Metals Program at Alberta University of the Arts (formerly Alberta College of Art + Design).
+After leaving home for college in 1982, she did not touch clay again until she emigrated to Canada in 1995, becoming a member at North Mount Pleasant art Centre.
+She studied in the Jewellery + Metals Program at Alberta University of the Arts (formerly Alberta College of Art + Design).
 Christine is a professional member of the Alberta Craft Council, the Vancouver Metal Arts Association and is part of LEXM, the artist collective created and lead by Jeff de Boer

 Christine writes and photographs extensively as part of her studio life, and for publication.
-Commissioned works are often accompanied by video—for the love of documenting both the making process, and the personal stories that lead to their creation.
+Commissioned works are often accompanied by video—for the love of documenting both the making process, and the personal stories that led to their creation.
+Christine became a full-time professional artist after leaving her post in health promotion and policy in Public Health at Alberta Health Services (2011), and finishing jewellery and metal studies in 2012.

 selected publications: